Skip to main content

 -o accesskey=$ACCESS_KEY -o secretkey=$SECRET_KEY jfsvolume

-If you need to pass extra environment variables to the auth/mount process (e.g. Google Cloud Platform), append them as -o env=FOO=bar,SPAM=egg.
+If you need to pass extra environment variables to the auth/mount process (e.g. Google Cloud Storage), append them as -o env=FOO=bar,SPAM=egg.

 Usage and management